OUR TEAM

 Publications:

 Wang S, Wang M, Ichino L, Boone BA, Zhong Z, Papareddy RK, Lin EK, Yun J, Feng S, Jacobsen SE.
 MBD2 couples DNA methylation to Transposable Element silencing during male gametogenesis.
-Nature Plants, accepted.
+Nature Plants, 10:13-24, 2024

 Boone BA, Ichino L, Wang S, Gardiner J, Yun J, Jami-Alahmadi Y, Sha J, Mendoza CP, Steelman BJ, van Aardenne A, Kira-Lucas S, Trentchev I, Wohlschlegel JA, Jacobsen SE.
 ACD15, ACD21 and SLN regulate accumulation and mobility of MBD6 to silence genes and transposable elements.
 Science Advances, 9: eadi9036, 2023